plaffitt/yggops/README.md

 ## Plugins

 YggOps comes with a few plugins by default.
-For now it includes `shell` and `docker_compose` plugins, but it may includes additional plugins in the future.
+For now it includes `shell` and `docker-compose` plugins, but it may includes additional plugins in the future.
 Plugins are located in `/var/lib/yggops/plugins/`.

 ### Shell